Your personal information belongs to you.

 Whenever we process information about you we are required to have a lawful basis to do so.
 The lawful bases we rely upon are:

 - Legitimate interests – we rely on this basis to offer you services and support where we need to collect personal information in order to do so and to support our aim of making Sutton an age friendly borough.
 This can include when we offer you advice appointments or when we provide you with our befriending service

 - Legal obligation – we may rely on this basis when we are required to process information in order to comply with our legal obligations, for example to prevent fraud or fulfil our safeguarding responsibilities under the Care Act 2014

 - Consent – in some cases we rely on consent to process information, for example if you sign up to our newsletter or if we think you may benefit from us sharing your details with another organisation

 - Contract – we may process your personal information if you enter into a contract with us, such as when you take up our Help at Home or Gardening services

 - Vital interests – we may process and/or share your information under this basis if not doing so would put your life in significant danger

-For details of the lawful bases that we rely on for each individual service, please contact us using the details at the top of this policy.
+For details of the lawful bases that we rely on for each individual service, please contact us using the details in the Our details section of this statement.

 Whenever we rely on legitimate interests, we take extra care to ensure that we only process personal information that is necessary for the support we are offering you.
 We always balance our legitimate interests against yours to ensure that we have a sound justification for processing your personal information and that the methods we use and information we ask for are as unintrusive as possible.